The SafeWise team is pleased to release the fourth annual State of Safety report.

 For the purposes of this report, the terms “dangerous” and “safest” refer explicitly to crime rates as calculated from FBI crime data—no other characterization of any community is implied or intended.

-We don’t have a ranking of safest cities for Hawaii due to limited information reported to the FBI.
-Honolulu was the only city to provide data for criminal offenses in 2018.
-Honolulu’s crime rates are listed below.
+We couldn’t rank the safest cities in Hawaii this year due to limited information reported to the FBI.
+Statewide crime rates are detailed below.

 How to make a safe home anywhere

 Whether your city made our list or not, we encourage everyone to be proactive about home security.
 One of the best ways to stop a burglary before it happens is to add a home security system.

 Find security and safety resources in your area

 Compare the best home security systems

 Starter equipment price

 Smart home compatibility